t-edson/SynFacilCompletion/README.md

 ## Defining Opening events

-A more advanced definition of the compeltion functionality, can be implemented using Opening events.
+A more advanced definition of the completion functionality, can be implemented using Opening events.

 An Opening event is defined using the tag <<OpenOn>>, like is shown in the following definition: